 Where Pickpockets Operate#

-- Monastiraki Square — Busy tourist hub
+- Monastiraki Square — Busy tourist hub, lots of distraction

-- Ermou Street — Crowded shopping street
+- Ermou Street — Crowded pedestrian shopping street

-- Plaka — Dense tourist restaurants
+- Plaka — Dense restaurants where bags hang off chairs

 How to Protect Yourself#